fatihakce35/Discord-Role-Creator-Bot/README.md

 ## **/get_role:**
-This command is you adding roles the user.
+With this command you can add role for the user.
 Users can select only default permissions roles.
 You can use this command getting roles by created "/role_create"

 ![alt text](https://i.hizliresim.com/cghk6xl.png)